 In general, the Florentines always start a meal with an appetizer.
-This consists of crostini de fegatini (toast with chicken liver pate, capers, butter, and anchovies), bruschettas (Tuscan bread with tomato, basil and olive oil) or various meats, like cured ham or finocchiona (Florentine sausage).
+This consists of crostini de fegatini (toast with chicken liver pate, capers, butter, and anchovies), bruschettas (Tuscan bread with tomato, basil, and olive oil), or various types of meat, like cured ham or finocchiona (Florentine sausage).

 Il Primo: The First Course

 Pasta lovers can go for the pappardelle alla lebre (a kind of tagliatelle with rabbit).
 Or pappardelle with other classic ingredients, such as mushrooms, ragout, artichokes, sausage, etc.

 Other typical first courses in Tuscan cuisine are soups: pappa al pomodoro, ribollita, carabaccia or minestra al cavolo nero.
 They are all variants of the same base (vegetables, bread or tomatoes) where additional ingredients are added for flavor.
 They are served hot with a little extra virgin olive oil on top.

 The most famous dish is probably the Florentine steak.
 Thick and semi-raw, this steak is a real institution in Florence.
 It’s usually accompanied by beans, baked potatoes or salad.
 But apart from this, you can also find other specialties such as trippa alla Fiorentina (tripe with tomato).
 The typical Tuscan bread is unsalted (sciocco), which blends in well with any dish.